-Active/Sporting Dog: Add a scoop of Asta Zan-14 (Red Algae and turmeric) to your bone broth to help provide support for endurance, stamina and recovery for your active dog and to relieve sore joints.
+Active/Sporting Dog: Add a scoop of Asta Zan-14 (Red Algae and turmeric) to help provide support for endurance, stamina, and recovery for your active dog and to relieve sore joints.

-Old and sore dog?: Add Asta Zan-14 to your dog’s bone broth and help relieve his joint pain.
-Asta Zan (red algae mixed with turmeric) works as a natural anti-inflammatory and antioxidant for your dog.
+Old and sore dog?: Add Asta Zan-14 to help relieve his joint pain.
+It works as a natural anti-inflammatory and antioxidant for your dog.

 Storage depends on how big your batch is and how much room you’ve got in your fridge.
 You can either keep it in the pot and serve it to your dog over the next few days, or separate it into smaller containers.